By Tom House, PhD, with Lindsay Berra

 Your Misses Can Tell You A lot

 If you chronically miss the strike zone high and low, it is most often a glove issue, which is an issue with swivel and stabilize.
-If you miss right and left, it’s usually a balance and posture issue with the position of your head, but the glove can also affect posture, so there are a few ways to skin the cat.
+If you miss right and left, it’s usually a balance and posture issue with your head position, but the glove can also affect posture, so there are a few ways to skin the cat.
 If you have good balance and posture, the glove generally fixes itself, so it’s helpful to go back to that part of the delivery and address issues upstream so there is nothing to fix downstream.
-The biggest problem most coaches have is they recognize that a kid has a swivel and stabilize issue and they try to fix it out of sequence when it could be fixed by GFF – going forward fast - or fixing balance and posture.
+The biggest problem most coaches have is they recognize that a kid has a swivel and stabilize issue and they try to fix it out of sequence when it could be fixed by GFF – going forward fast – or fixing balance and posture.
 There are biomechanical imperatives and biomechanical inevitabilities; if you take care of your imperatives in the right sequence, the glove will fix itself.
 It only has to be a teach if it has to be a teach.